Plombo/vcromclaim/README.md

   files in 44kHz should make them run correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.
 * COMMODORE 64 and ARCADE: games cannot be extracted at this time.
-* Save games for Sega Master System, Turbografx 16/CD, and Famicom Disk System are not extracted at this time.
+* Save games for Turbografx 16/CD, and Famicom Disk System are not extracted at this time.

 Credits
 -------